Montoursville Area High School: Extracurriculars

 The Montoursville Area School District offers a wide variety of clubs, activities and an extensive, publicly funded sports program.

 The sports programs are associated with the Pennsylvania Heartland Athletic Conference and the Pennsylvania Interscholastic Athletic Association.
 The Pennsylvania Heartland Athletic Conference is a voluntary association of 25 PIAA High Schools within the central Pennsylvania region.

 TWA Flight 800

 Sixteen students and five adult chaperones from the school's French club were killed in the 1996 crash of TWA Flight 800.
+The Montoursville Memorial Garden was erected behind the high school in the aftermath, honoring those who died in the accident.